-C.8 Embedded Foreign Currency Derivatives: Unrelated Foreign Currency Provision contract is not within the scope of IPSAS XX (ED 38) because it was entered into and continues to be for the purpose of delivery of a non-financial item in accordance with the entity's expected purchase, sale or usage requirements (IPSAS XX (ED 38).4 and IPSAS XX (ED 38).AG22).
+C.8 Embedded Foreign Currency Derivatives: Unrelated Foreign Currency Provision

+Entity A, which measures items in its financial statements on the basis of the euro (its functional currency), enters into a contract with Entity B, which has the Norwegian krone as its functional currency, to purchase oil in six months for 1,000 US dollars.
+The host oil contract is not within the scope of IPSAS 29 because it was entered into and continues to be for the purpose of delivery of a non-financial item in accordance with the entity's expected purchase, sale or usage requirements (IPSAS 29.4 and IPSAS 29.AG22).
 The oil contract includes a leveraged foreign exchange provision that states that the parties, in addition to the provision of, and payment for, oil will exchange an amount equal to the fluctuation in the exchange rate of the US dollar and Norwegian krone applied to a notional amount of 100,000 US dollars.
-Under IPSAS XX (ED 38).12, is that embedded derivative (the leveraged foreign exchange provision) regarded as closely related to the host oil contract?
+Under IPSAS 29.12, is that embedded derivative (the leveraged foreign exchange provision) regarded as closely related to the host oil contract?